 Our methods can be adapted to cover this case as well.
 The strong compactness estimate as it is written~\Cref{sec:strcpct} technically fails, but since the cut-off disappears in the grazing collision limit, the necessary strong compactness is still valid~\cite{AV02,AV04}. \end{remark}

 \begin{theorem}[Grazing collision limit of H-gradient flow solutions from Boltzmann to Landau] Suppose $(f^\epsilon)_{\epsilon>0}$ is a family of H-gradient flow solutions to the Boltzmann equation satisfying assumptions~\ref{ass:bddmom} and~\ref{ass:beta}.
-Then there exists $f$ an H-gradient flow solution to the Landau equation, such that up to subsequence $f^\epsilon(t) \rightharpoonup f(t)$ for every $t\in[0,T]$. \end{theorem}
+Then there exists $f$ an H-gradient flow solution to the Landau equation, such that up to a subsequence $f^\epsilon(t)$ converges in the weak-* topology against bounded and continuous functions to $f(t)$ for every $t\in[0,T]$.